zdravkov/kendo-docs/api/wrappers/jsp/calendar.md

 ### change `String`

-Fires when the selected date is changed
+Fires when the selected date is changed.

 For additional information check the [change](/api/web/calendar#events-change) event documentation.